GeotrekCE/Geotrek-mobile/README.md

 You can overwrite a lot of options inside these files:
 AppName (header of the app) , availableLanguage, api url, map options and more

-_environment.prod.ts will be use for development
+_environment.ts will be use for development
 environment.prod.ts will be use for release app_

 ## src/assets/i18n